joelouthan/Theologicus/src/ruth/ruth00.md

-# Ruth: AAn Introduction & Recommendations
+# Ruth: An Introduction & Recommendations

 ## The Introduction